Zenovations/knockout-sync/README.md

     });
 ```

-### Apply the model to a view, observableArray, or plain old object
+### Apply the model to a view, observableArray, array, or plain old object

 Just call `ko.sync.use(...)` (usually from inside the view model)